NeuraiProject/Neurai/doc/README.md

 Building from source
 ---------------------
-The following are developer notes on how to build the Neurai core software on your native platform.
+The following are developer notes on how to build the Neurai software on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](https://github.com/NeuraiProject/Neurai/tree/master/doc/dependencies.md)
 - [OS X Build Notes](https://github.com/NeuraiProject/Neurai/tree/master/doc/build-osx.md)